 Disclosures Required in a Lease Agreement in Arizona

-You should be confident in your property, hence, able to inform tenants about things they should look out for.
-In that regard, the disclosures required in a lease agreement in Arizona include the following:
+You should be confident in your property and, hence, able to inform tenants about things they should look out for.

 Bed bugs disclosure

 All landlords are to inform tenants of a potential bedbug infestation and provide them with information regarding handling a bedbug infestation, as described in Ariz.
 Rev. Stat.
 Ann. § 33-1319.
-The law also forbids Arizona landlords from leasing out any property experiencing bedbug infestations.
+The law also forbids landlords from leasing out any property experiencing bedbug infestations.

 Non-refundable fees